Seeking Support: How To Tell Your Parents You Need Therapy

 You can also think about talking to your doctor about your concerns.
 Many medical professionals are adept at helping parents see the benefits of certain treatments, including psychotherapy.
 If you don’t have a doctor you see regularly; you can go to a health center or free clinic to talk to professionals who may be able to offer guidance.

-Can online therapy help?
+Can online therapy with a professional help?

-Online therapy - meeting with a therapist remotely, typically using videoconferencing - might make accessing a therapist easier.
+Online therapy - meeting with a therapist remotely, typically using videoconferencing - might make contacting a therapist easier.
 You can see an online therapist from home, removing barriers related to transportation and reducing the time commitment required to get therapy.
-Depending on where you live, you might also be able to access therapists not available in your local area.
+Depending on where you live, you might also be able to reach therapists not available in your local area.
 Online therapists use the same evidence-based techniques as traditional therapists, like acceptance and commitment therapy.

 Online therapy has become increasingly popular in recent years, spurring researchers to investigate whether it works as well as in-person therapy.
 The results of that and previous research agree with the opinion of most mental health professionals; in most cases, online therapy is just as effective as traditional therapy.